IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

 cd multilingual-file-manager
 Install Dependencies

-bash
-Copy code
 npm install
 Configure Environment Variables
-Create a .env file in the project root and add the following variables:
+Create a .env file in the project root and add:

 env
-Copy code
 DB_HOST=your_database_host
 DB_USER=your_database_user
 DB_PASSWORD=your_database_password